 The target server cannot differentiate real requests from forged requests

-The JSON object returned from the server can be accessed by the attacker's malicious code via a script tag
+The JSON object returned from the server can be accessed by the attackers' malicious code via a script tag

-No specialized hardware resources are required.The attacker needs to have knowledge of the URLs that need to be accessed on the target system to request the JSON objects.
+Once this attack pattern is developed and understood, creating an exploit is not very complex.The attacker needs to have knowledge of the URLs that need to be accessed on the target system to request the JSON objects.

 Ensure that server side code can differentiate between legitimate requests and forged requests.
-The solution is similar to protection against Cross Site Request Forger (CSRF), which is to use a hard to guess random nonce (that is unique to the victim's session with the server) that the attacker has no way of knowing (at least in the absense of other weaknesses).
+The solution is similar to protection against Cross Site Request Forger (CSRF), which is to use a hard to guess random nonce (that is unique to the victim's session with the server) that the attacker has no way of knowing (at least in the absence of other weaknesses).
 Each request from the client to the server should contain this nonce and the server should reject all requests that do not contain the nonce.

 Make the URLs in the system used to retrieve JSON objects unpredictable and unique for each user session.

 Gmail service was found to be vulnerable to a JSON Hijacking attack that enabled an attacker to get the contents of the victim's address book.
 An attacker could send an e-mail to the victim's Gmail account (which ensures that the victim is logged in to Gmail when they receive it) with a link to the attackers' malicious site.
 If the victim clicked on the link, a request (containing the victim's authenticated session cookie) would be sent to the Gmail servers to fetch the victim's address book.
 This functionality is typically used by the Gmail service to get this data on the fly so that the user can be provided a list of contacts from which to choose the recipient of the e-mail.